-This St. Patrick’s Day I’m skipping the dayglo green and opting for homey, traditional Irish farmhouse recipes.
+For St. Patrick’s Day this year I’m skipping the Day-Glo green and opting for homey, traditional Irish farmhouse recipes.
 This is quintessential March fare, whether you’re hunkering down through the last days of winter or rejoicing over the first burst of spring, these classic recipes will transport you to the Irish countryside!

-Delicious fish pie topped with mashed potatoes mixed with cabbage and cheese ~ I’m crazy for a great creamy fish pie, and I’ve got one of my own coming up soon on the blog, so stay tuned.
+Delicious fish pie topped with mashed potatoes ~ I’m crazy for a great creamy fish pie.
 You can use all sorts of fish or shellfish in this uber comforting meal.

 Rustic Irish soda bread made with oatmeal is delicious.
 It’s a miracle how this easy no-yeast, one bowl recipe bakes up into an authentic, crusty, artisan loaf.
 Serve for breakfast with butter and jam, or alongside any soup or stew.

 IRISH STEW ~ Feasting at Home

 Classic Irish Stew is as traditional as it gets.
 Green peas and fresh herbs added at the last minute keep it fresh.

 Cottage Pie and its cousin Shepherd’s Pie is as traditional as it gets.
 Serve with peas, Brussels sprouts, or a fresh salad.

 A traditional Northern Irish potato cake made quick and easy in your cast iron skillet.